Bee-Lab/BeelabRecaptcha2Bundle/Resources/doc/index.md

 <script src="//www.google.com/recaptcha/api.js?hl=en"></script>
 ```

-The `hl` parameter let you customize the language.
+The `hl` parameter can be used to customize language.